Amage2/PawFinds-Pet-Adoption-System-Front-end-with-React-Js/README.md

 ## Compatibility
 Please note that this project is designed specifically for laptop screens and is not responsive for other devices.
 The development of this project was carried out during my internship, which has now come to an end.

+## Contributing
+We welcome contributions to improve PawFinds!
+To contribute, follow these steps:
+- Fork the repository.
+- Create a new branch: git checkout -b feature-new-feature
+- Make your changes and commit them: git commit -m 'Add new feature'
+- Push to the branch: git push origin feature-new-feature
+- Create a pull request explaining your changes.